nimadindar/Multi-Input-Model/README.md

 ## Requirements

 - Python
-- TensorFlow/Keras (or any other deep learning framework you prefer)
+- TensorFlow/Keras
+- numpy
+- sklearn
 Feel free to explore and enhance this repository for your multi-input deep learning model experiments!